Parents and Families

 TCS also provides consultations to students, family, friends, faculty, and staff.
 If you are concerned about your student, we are happy to discuss the nature of your concern with you, ways to help you intervene with your student, and options that are available to help you handle the situation.
 We also assist with referrals to mental health resources both on campus and in the local area.
 Sometimes students feel more comfortable receiving services off campus, or they are best served by specialized, longer-term, or more intensive services than TCS is able to offer.
 Students interested in referrals can come into TCS to meet with a counselor, or utilize our user-friendly referral database.

-To initiate any of TCS’ services, students must register Monday – Friday, from 10:00am – 1:30pm.
-After completing the registration forms, an initial assessment is done by a TCS counselor, and a plan best suited to meet your student’s needs and goals is created.
+To initiate any of TCS’ services, students must register Monday – Friday, from 10:00am – 3:00pm.
+After completing the registration forms, an initial consultation is done by a TCS counselor, and a plan best suited to meet your student’s needs and goals is created.
 Individual counseling at TCS may or may not be identified as a good fit for your student at this time.

 TCS is located on the second floor of 1700 N. Broad Street, in the same building as Student Health Services.
 We are available Monday – Friday 8:00am – 5:00pm.